What can you say about the true meaning of “turn the other cheek?”

 At first, it may seem like we’d have to walk on a tightrope to find the right way between these apparently contradictory courses—being a doormat or being a valiant knight.
 But it’s not as delicate as it may seem.
 We just need to test ourselves to see where our ego is getting tripped up—or maybe our pride or self-will.
 Right there, in that moment, we can search for the humility to see the truth, even if our ego doesn’t like it.

-Until our ego has been neutralized, we need to curb the enthusiasm of our fighting spirit.
+Until we neutralize our ego, we need to curb the enthusiasm of our fighting spirit.
 But after a while, we will be able to develop impartial judgment and objectivity.
 As the ego gradually fades and we are not needing to be the kingpin of our own universe any more, we will be able to stand up for what is right, and we will know how to fight in the right way.

 This can’t happen, though, as long as we’re being blown about by our emotional reactions, letting them steer our behaviors.
-Because then, with our small ego standing in the center, our judgment about everything is colored.
+Because then, with our small ego standing in the center, it colors our judgment about everything.
 Until we can distinguish whether this is the case or not, we have more work to do.
 It will take a while before our views, reactions and feelings are no longer tainted by the stake of our ego in maintaining its position.

 On the other side of this egocentric way of living is the humility that we want—that’s the meekness Jesus was talking about.
 This kind of humility gives us herculean strength for staying still when we’ve been hurt, so we can quietly forgive.
 Then we’ll know when to stand up to injustice and fight against evil forces, regardless of whether it personally touches us.
 Such discernment requires we become skilled detectives in seeking out our most hidden feelings and knowing their true nature.
 We need to become as well trained as we possibly can in this powerful and important task of self-observation.